OLLI at Duke • Summer Term 2025

 Instructor : Alan Teasley

 Alan Teasley began his career as a high school English and drama teacher.
 After retiring from the Durham Public Schools in 2006, he taught in Duke’s Master of Arts in Teaching Program.
-He is an avid theatergoer with a particular fondness for American musicals.
-This is his sixteenth course on musical theater for OLLI.
-Previous courses have focused on the musicals of Stephen Sondheim, Rodgers & Hammerstein, Kander & Ebb, Frank Loesser, Lerner & Loewe, Jerry Herman, Bock & Harnick, Leonard Bernstein,” Rodgers & Hart, George & Ira Gershwin, Irving Berlin, Cole Porter, and Stephen Schwartz.
+A member of the OLLI Advisory Council, he is an avid theatergoer with a particular fondness for American musicals.
+This is his seventeenth course on musical theater for OLLI.
+Previous courses have focused on Stephen Sondheim, Rodgers & Hammerstein, Kander & Ebb, Frank Loesser, Lerner & Loewe, Jerry Herman, Bock & Harnick, Leonard Bernstein, Stephen Schwartz, Jerome Kern, Jule Styne, the ten musicals that have won the Pulitzer Prize for Drama, six “Off-Broadway Classics,” “British Musicals on Broadway,” and “The Women of Broadway”--a survey of musicals with book, lyrics, and/or music by women.
+He has also presented a two-course survey of “Broadway’s Silver Age,” focused on the musicals of Richard Rodgers & Lorenz Hart, George & Ira Gershwin, Irving Berlin, and Cole Porter.
 All materials for these courses are on this website, except for the two courses on Stephen Sondheim which are located at https://www.sondheim101.com/